Yes, allergies can cause hearing loss and tinnitus. A Firat University study was conducted on 31 patients who were diagnosed with sudden hearing loss.

 Medicated Nasal Sprays

-Flonase (fluticasone propionate) is available over the counter.
+The nasal spray that has worked best for me (for years and years) is Flonase (fluticasone propionate), which is available over the counter.
 Flonase can give you some relief within 12 hours of starting the medication, but full effects don’t kick in until about day 4.

 Nasal Rinses